Titia de Lange, Ph.D.

 Leon Hess Professor

-Research in the de Lange lab focuses on human and mouse telomeres, which are made up of long arrays of double-stranded TTAGGG repeats that end in a single-stranded 3′ overhang.
-The lab identified a six-subunit protein complex, which they named shelterin, that specifically binds to telomeres.
-Using genetic approaches, de Lange and her colleagues determined the fate of telomeres lacking one or more of the six shelterin subunits.
-The results showed that cells lacking shelterin perceive their natural chromosome ends as sites of DNA damage, leading to DNA damage signaling and inappropriate repair.
+Research in the de Lange lab focuses on human and mouse telomeres, which are made up of long arrays of double-stranded TTAGGG repeats that end in a single-stranded (ss) 3′ overhang.
+The lab identified a six-subunit protein complex, which they named shelterin, that specifically binds to telomeres. de Lange and her colleagues determined the fate of telomeres lacking one or more of the six shelterin subunits, showing that cells perceive their natural chromosome ends as damaged DNA when shelterin is compromised.

 Shelterin represses six distinct DNA damage response pathways.
 These include the two main DNA damage signaling pathways, initiated by the ATM and ATR checkpoint kinases, and the DNA double-strand break (DSB) repair pathways involving homology-directed repair (HDR) and non-homologous end joining (NHEJ).
 Shelterin also protects telomeres from inappropriate resection by nucleases.
 Shelterin is compartmentalized such that different subunits repress distinct DNA damage response pathways.